Talisker Distillery Est. 1830, Isle of Skye, Scotland

 Talisker Made By The Sea Tasting Experience (no tour)

 A tasting of three (3) drams of Talisker whisky in the Distillery's brand new, highly immersive tasting room where you will learn about the history of Talisker Distillery and how their maritime location on Skye contributes to their whisky.
 Children 8 years old and over are permitted to accompany their parents at this tasting (but not join the tasting obviously).
 Adult tickets (18+) are £15 per person, and children aged 8 - 17 years are £7.50 per person (children under 8 are not permitted).
 The tasting and educational experience is highly immersive and uses a combination of light, media, music, sensory moments and special effects that may not be suitable for all audiences.
-Approximately 30 minutes duration, tastings are available 7days at 12:30 pm daily.
+Approximately 30 minutes duration, tastings are available 7days.
 Online advanced bookings are highly recommended.
 Maximum 22 persons per tasting.

 Cask Draw and Tasting Experience (no tour)